mercadopago/devsite-docs/guides/additional-content/your-integrations/dashboard.en.md

 For each created application, a new card containing the name, number, and quality status of the application is automatically generated in the [Developer dashboard](/developers/panel/app).

 ----[mla, mlm, mlu, mco, mlc, mpe]----
-> It is necessary that it be an application where there is a product to be integrated from those where the measuring tool is available.
+> It is necessary that the application is registered with an integration of a product from those where the measuring tool is available.
 For now, the integration quality measuring tool is only available for integrations with [Checkout Pro,](/developers/en/docs/checkout-pro/landing) [Checkout API](/developers/en/docs/checkout-api/landing), [Checkout Bricks](/developers/en/docs/checkout-bricks/landing) and [Mercado Pago Point](/developers/en/docs/mp-point/landing).

 ------------
 ----[mlb]----